theypsilon/concat/README.md

-If you supply the std:stringstream as the second or any other parameter, it just gonna be converted to ``std::string``, so you are not writting on it.
+If you supply the std:stringstream as the second or any other parameter, it just gonna be converted to ``std::string``, so you are not writing on it.

 Supplying the ``std::stringstream`` can be useful.